Philliec459/View-Thin-Section-Images-from-a-Porosity-Permeability-Cross-Plot-using-Python-Altair/README.md

 In this GitHub repository we have placed our image files in a ./data subdirectory to reduce the clutter and better organize our data.

 # We have also integrated Capillary Pressure data using the SCAL Thomeer Capillary Pressure parameters to calculate our Pc data:
 **You will find these plots at the end of the Jupyter Notebook.
-You can also observe the thin section from the Pc curves too.**
+You can also observe the thin section from the Pc curves too.
+This same type of display is also available in our Geolog project too.**

 ![Geolog_Image](k-phi_with_Pc_ts.gif)